sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 # Eating its own dog food

-The topic `__consumer_offsets` stores the offsets of the topics consumed by consumer applications (and even of itself, if someone consumes it!).
+The topic `__consumer_offsets` stores the offsets of the topics partitions consumed by consumer applications (and even of itself, if someone consumes it!).

-Let's resume the vocabulary around the Kafka's consuming model, to understand what it should store:
+Let's resume the vocabulary around the Kafka's consuming model, to understand what it stores:

-- A consumer consumes a `topic`.
+- A (high-level) consumer consumes a `topic`.
 - A consumer belongs to a `groupId`.
 (Note that the same `groupId` can be used to consume different topics)
 - A consumer consumes topic's `partitions`. (and can consume only some of them)
 - Each consumed partitions has its own `offset` for each couple `(topic, groupId)`.